An AFTERNOON in the science basement

 Are you interested in learning some cool science?
 Come with us for an afternoon to listen to and discuss with scientists and researchers about their work.
 This is your opportunity to speak with a real live scientist, to find out about how they go about doing their work and to ask the burning questions you've always wanted to.
 For the scientific audience out there, we think science outreach is a very important task for the next generation of scientists.
 So, let's get involved!

-February 24, 4pm - 5:30pm
+April 28th, 4pm - 5:30pm

-Tiedekulma (Yliopistonkatu 4)
+Tiedekulma (Yliopistonkatu 4), Basement